getlantern/direct-ip-scanner/README.md

 ## Finding IPs for a domain

 You first need to find their autonomous system number.
 It's in the whois record for any of their IP addresses.
 These examples use GNU jwhois.
+Note: use all known domains, since they might be in different ASN even.

 ```
 $ host www.facebook.com